silverstripe/cwp/docs/en/developer.md

 CSS files in the *default* theme are compiled from SCSS files using Compass.

 Compass is an open-source CSS Authoring Framework.
-To keep things simple, we have only made minor use of the compass framework (to allow gradients in IE9).
-However, if you wish to use more of the features provided by compass, just import the libraries you are interested in at the top of the relevant `.scss` files.
+To keep things simple, we have only made minor use of the Compass framework (to allow gradients in IE9).
+However, if you wish to use more of the features provided by Compass, just import the libraries you are interested in at the top of the relevant `.scss` files.

 More information on Compass can be found here: http://compass-style.org/ .